Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 \subsubsection{Continuity of the predicted future through $\tau=0$}

 The neural representation described here approximates a continuous timeline by stitching together separate Laplace neural manifolds for the past and the future.
 With the passage of time, information in the future moves ever closer to the present.
 As time passes and a prediction reaches the present, this discontinuity must be addressed.
+Otherwise, the firing rates will grow exponentially without bound.

 We can detect predictions that have reached the present by examining $\FutLaplbold{t}(s=\infty)$, which only rises from zero when $\tau \rightarrow 0$.
-In practice, we would use $\smax$ which should be on the order of $(\delta t)^{-1}$.
+In practice, we would use $\smax$ which should be on the order of $(\Delta t)^{-1}$.
 If the future that is being represented is the Laplace transform of a delta function, then we can simply take components for which $\FutLaplbold{t}(\smax) > 0$ to zero for all $s$ at the next time step.
 More generally, if the future that is represented is not simply a delta function, the linearity of the Laplace transform allows us to subtract $\FutLaplbold{t}(s=\infty)$ from all $s$ values without affecting the evolution at subsequent time points.

 If a prediction reaches the present and is observed, then no further action is needed.
-If a prediction reaches the present, but is not observed, we can trigger an observation of a ``not stimulus'', written e.g., \not{\stimone} to describe the observation of a failed prediction for a stimulus \stimone{}.
-Although we won't pursue it here, one could allow ``not stimuli'' to be predicted by stimuli and to predict other stimuli, allowing for the model to provide appropriate predictions for a relatively complex set of contingencies.
+If a prediction reaches the present, but is not observed, we can trigger an observation of a ``not symbol'', written e.g., \not{\stimone} to describe the observation of a failed prediction for a stimulus \stimone{}.
+Although we won't pursue it here, one could allow ``not symbols'' to be predicted by stimuli and to predict other stimuli, allowing for the model to provide appropriate predictions for a relatively complex set of contingencies using only pairwise relationships.

-\subsubsection{Evolving $\FutLaplbold{t+\delta t}(s)$}
+\subsubsection{Evolving $\FutLaplbold{t+\Delta t}(s)$}

-Integrating these two additional factors allows us to write a general expression for evolving $\FutLaplbold{t}(s)$ to $\FutLaplbold{t+\delta t}(s)$.
+Integrating these two additional factors allows us to write a general expression for evolving $\FutLaplbold{t}(s)$ to $\FutLaplbold{t+\Delta t}(s)$.

-In simple situations where it is sufficient to know pairwise associations between stimuli separated in time, this provides a complete model for constructing a timeline of the future.